 Easy Read information on annual health checks

-You do not need to be ill to get a health check.
-You can still have a check if nothing feels wrong.
-Health checks can help you stay healthy.
+You do not need to be ill to have a health check.
+You can have one even if you feel well.

-What happens in the health check?
+What happens at my health check?

 Your health check usually lasts about 45 minutes.